WHAT IS A TIMESHARE RESCISSION?

 A timeshare rescission is a legal term that refers to the time after you have purchased a property during which you, as the buyer, have the option to cancel the agreement without being penalized for breaking the contract.
-It means the unwinding of a transaction.
-The creation of this length of time protects the consumer when they claim they were pressured into signing through fraudulent purchase promises.
+The creation of this length of time can protect the consumer who is experiencing buyer’s remorse or has potentially been the victim of fraudulent behavior.

 In a nutshell, rescission is the opportunity to change your mind.
 Each and every contract for a timeshare includes the steps you have to take to nullify the contract during a specific time frame.
 Although the length of time may vary by state or country, it will be included in all contracts and, if it is exercised, the purchaser is due their complete deposit amount.

 The responsibility of knowing how long the timeshare rescission period lays with the buyer.
 It will be spelled out in the contract, but you should never leave the presentation, especially if you are signing the contract, without knowing the exact time frame.
 Have the presenter show you, in the contract, where the exact period is spelled out and keep it handy if you change your mind.
 This period can be anywhere from 5 days to 10 days in the United States.
 Find the language in your contract addressing how to rescind, and ensure you send it certified return receipt.